codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture/runner.md

     %}

-Hybrid Runner installation strikes the perfect balance between security, flexibility, and ease of use.
+Hybrid Runner strikes the perfect balance between security, flexibility, and ease of use.
 Codefresh still does the heavy lifting for maintaining most of the platform parts.
 Sensitive data such as source code and internal services never leave customer premises.
 Codefresh can easily connect to internal [secure services]({{site.baseurl}}/docs/installation/behind-the-firewall/#using-secure-services-in-your-pipelines) that have no public presence.
-The UI is still compliant with Soc2.
+The UI is compliant with Soc2.

 The table lists the security implications of Hybrid Runner installation.